wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.9.2 =
+* Hotfix: Fix CLONE PUSH BACKUP on Medium and High CPU Load on WP STAGING 2.9.1.
+Improve Performance of database backup #1492

 = 2.9.1 =
 * New: If cpu load setting is low make use of the file copy limit for pushing / backup process to increase copy speed #1485
 * Enh: Add warning notice if WP_CRON_DISABLED is set to true as backup BG Processing depends upon it #1467